 They got a 4 digit password and they had to select a correct answer out of 3 given answers on the Genial.ly in Google sites.

 Harry Potter periodic table of characters

 When they selected a correct answer, a periodic system of characters appeared and their task was to order the Weasleys according to age.
 When they guessed, I unlocked the room and led them to the next clue.

 Here is the full potion task created in Genial.ly

 The first room included doing experiments and solving the riddles.
 The subject which was predominantly present in this first room was chemistry, although it was easy enough so that any teenager can do it.
 The codes required logical thinking and a certain level of English language proficiency.
 I will continue writing about rooms 2 and 3 in separate posts due to the length of the article.
 I wouldn’t change anything in room 1, but there are some things that I would change in rooms 2 and 3.

 What do you think about using escape rooms in your classroom?
+Do you think that this Harry Potter escape room and potion making were engaging?
 Can they be used as an engaging assessment?
 Please write in the comments, or via the contact page, I would love to hear your opinion!